Risk & Compliance Manager – Practice Assurance

 Founded in 1933, the practice comprises 26 partners and approximately 280 staff supplying a range of services spanning audit, corporate taxation, private client services, VAT and forensic accounting, together with a range of sector groups offering specialist industry knowledge.

 The department consists of two groups, Compliance and Financial Crime Prevention (FCP).
 These make up the Firm’s overall Practice Protection team.
 Headed by two Partners, the department deals with all of the Firm’s regulatory, AML and day to day compliance matters.

 We require a Practice Assurance (PA) Risk & Compliance Manager to join our existing team.

 The PA Risk & Compliance Manager is a critical role within the Firm responsible for supporting the Board and Partners in delivering the professional regulatory elements of the Firm’s commercial objectives.
 The PA Risk & Compliance Manager is also involved in day to day operational matters and in particular supporting the Finance, HR and IT departments as well as the external Marketing function.
-The PA Risk & Compliance Manager will work directly under the PA Partner and alongside the current Regulatory Manager, but will also interact with the FCP Compliance Manager and the PA Assistant
+The PA Risk & Compliance Manager will work directly under the FCP Senior Manager and PA Partner and alongside the current Regulatory Manager, but will also interact with the PA & FCP Assistants.

 Duties & Responsibilities:

 The role covers governance, risk and compliance with a focus on GDPR, legal areas of contractual arrangements, engagement risk and 3rd party exposure.
 The role will involve the following areas:

 - The review of standard documentation – reviewing templates; ensuring documents are up to date; working with the Technical team to identify changes to templates or engagement letters; monitoring advice and guidance given by the ICAEW for best practice